1. Marco Polo

 Babies and young kids love nursery rhymes, try out these:

 The aim of stand-up silly comedy is to make the audience laugh, it doesn't matter how you do it.

-Try telling funny jokes (see our 300 best kids jokes), wearing funny clothes, accidentally falling over, or be silly and make a fool of yourself.
+Try telling funny jokes (see our 300 best kids jokes), wearing funny clothes, accidentally falling over, or being silly and making a fool of yourself.
 What way works best for you?

-Find an spacious area indoors, the lounge room is perfect.
+Find a spacious area indoors, the lounge room is perfect.

 Take turns being the deejay and play all your favourite up-tempo music while everyone dances.
 Practice special moves.
 Have a dance-off!

 Try closing the curtains, turning the lights off, and playing with glow sticks while you dance.

 Start by selecting a fun song to dance to.
 Play the song bit by bit and make up moves that match the sound of the music.
 Try acting out words to help tell a story.